MichaelT025/Agents/README.md

 ## Contents

 - `Sentinel.md` — system prompt for the `Sentinel` agent.
+- `TheProfessor.md` — teaching-first agent for explanations, understanding, and long-term retention.

 ## How to use

 - **Copy/paste**
-  - Open the agent file (for example `Sentinel.md`) and copy its contents into the “system prompt” / “instructions” field of your OpenCode / Codex CLI / IDE agent configuration.
+  - Open the agent file (for example `Sentinel.md`) and copy its contents into the “system prompt” / “instructions” field of your OpenCode / ClaudeCode / Cursor Agents configuration.
 - **Reference from a config**
   - If your tooling supports reading prompts from a file path, point it at the corresponding `*.md` file in this repo.